DerekCresswell/GameDesign11/4 Platformer/3 TileEditor.md

 ## Tile Maps

 Now we can start adding this map to Unity.\
 Right-click on the hierarchy and under "2D Object" click on "Tilemap".
-This will create a "Grid" object with a "Tilemap" inside of it.
+This will create a "Grid" object with a "Tilemap" inside it.

 Under the grid object you will see settings for the size of your grid.
 Usually it is best to leave these at the default but you can play with them if you want to.\
 The tilemap is what will actually have our tiles on it.
-Once nice thing about this setup is that we can have multiple layers of tiles which is very convienent to create, say, a background layer.
+Once nice thing about this setup is that we can have multiple layers of tiles which is very convenient to create, say, a background layer.

 ### Palettes